The legal industry is rising like never before, and opportunities in the legal sector are emerging.

 Multi-Tasking

-Paralegals tackle multiple cases simultaneously, so they are usually responsible to multi-task simultaneously between many things.
+Paralegals tackle multiple cases simultaneously, so they are usually responsible for multi-tasking simultaneously between many things.
 Having a well-maintained to-do list and prioritizing each item is crucial.

 Paralegals’ duties keep changing due to the large variety of cases they often encounter.